First-Time Homebuyers Incentive

-The First-Time Homebuyers Incentive is a great tool for reducing a homebuyers monthly mortgage payment.
-Be sure to ask your Professional Mortgage Broker any questions you may have and be sure to fully understand how the program works before committing to it.
+The First-Time Homebuyers Incentive is an excellent tool for reducing a homebuyers’ monthly mortgage payment.
+Be sure to ask your Professional Mortgage Broker any questions you may have and fully understand how the program works before committing to it.
 Ask yourself these two questions:

 - What will you do with the money you save each month?

 - How long do you plan on living in the home?

 For more information on this program and mortgage financing, please do not hesitate to contact me.